Forward Analysis and Model Checking for Trace Bounded WSTS: Verifying Trace Bounded WSTS

 \subsection{Beyond $\omega$-Regular Properties}

-We survey in this section some results from the model checking literature and their consequences for several classes of bounded WSTS.
+We survey in this section some results from the model checking literature and their consequences for several classes of trace bounded WSTS.
 Outside the realm of $\omega$-regular properties, we find essentially two kinds of properties: state-based properties or branching properties, or indeed a blend of the two~\citep{foctlpr,lpar06,cwsts0}.

-\paragraph{Affine Counter Systems} Not all properties are decidable for bounded cd-WSTS, as seen with the following theorem on affine counter systems.
-Since these systems are otherwise completable, deterministic, and $\infty$-effective, action-based properties are decidable for them using Theorem~\ref{thlive}, but we infer that state-based properties are undecidable for bounded $\infty$-effective cd-WSTS. \begin{theorem}[\citeay{racs}] Reachability is undecidable for trace bounded affine counter systems. \end{theorem} Affine counter systems are thus the only class of systems (besides Minsky counter machines) in \autoref{fig:nom} for which boundedness does not yield a decidable reachability problem.
+\paragraph{Affine Counter Systems} Not all properties are decidable for trace bounded cd-WSTS, as seen with the following theorem on affine counter systems.
+Since these systems are otherwise completable, deterministic, and $\infty$-effective, action-based properties are decidable for them using \autoref{thlive}, but we infer that state-based properties are undecidable for trace bounded $\infty$-effective cd-WSTS.

+\begin{theorem}[\citeay{racs}] Reachability is undecidable for trace bounded affine counter systems. \end{theorem} Affine counter systems are thus the only class of systems (besides Minsky counter machines) in \autoref{fig:nom} for which trace boundedness does not yield a decidable reachability problem.

-\paragraph{Presburger Accelerable Counter Systems} \Citet{foctlpr} study the class of bounded counter systems for which accelerations can be expressed as Presburger relations.\footnote{Whether boundedness is decidable for deterministic Presburger accelerable counter systems (i.e.\ not necessarily well-structured) is not currently known, while Proposition~\ref{propnondet} answers negatively in the nondeterministic well-structured case.} Well-structured $\infty$-effective Presburger accelerable counter systems include bounded reset/transfer Petri nets and broadcast protocols, and Theorem~\ref{thlive} shows that $\omega$-regular properties are decidable for them.
+\paragraph{Presburger Accelerable Counter Systems} \Citet{foctlpr} study the class of trace bounded counter systems for which accelerations can be expressed as Presburger relations.\footnote{Whether trace boundedness is decidable for deterministic Presburger accelerable counter systems (i.e.\ not necessarily well-structured) is not currently known, while \autoref{propnondet} answers negatively in the nondeterministic well-structured case.} Well-structured $\infty$-effective Presburger accelerable counter systems include trace bounded reset/transfer Petri nets and broadcast protocols, and \autoref{thlive} shows that $\omega$-regular properties are decidable for them.

 By the results of \citeauthor{foctlpr}, not only is the full reachability set computable for these systems, but furthermore an extension of state-based CTL$^\ast$ model checking with Presburger quantification on the paths is also decidable.